Understanding the Concept of Quality

 The Harada Method: Templates to Measure Long-term Goal Achievement – Part 2 of 2

 The Harada method helps individuals achieve self-reliance which in turn facilitates a company’s process improvement journey.
 Part One provides an overview of the method and its genesis.
 Subsequently, part Two presents five templates to use to plan a goal, measure the goal’s progress, and assess success.
-An example helps illustrate their practical use. […]
+An example helps illustrate their practical use.
+As described […]

 Read more »